Mitra98t/Flavor/flavor_book/src/introduction.md

 ## Who are you?

-If you found this book, there is the good chance that you are interested in language development and design.
+If you found this book, there is a good chance that you are interested in language development and design.
 I do not want to be so presumptuous as to assume that you will learn from this resource even if you are a seasoned developer, but I hope that you will find